Ferdinand de Lesseps: Early years

-Ferdinand de Lesseps was born November 19, 1805 in Versailles, Yvelines.
-He had a sister, Adélaïde de Lesseps (1803–1879), married to Jules Tallien de Cabarrus (19 April 1801 – 1870), and two brothers, Théodore de Lesseps (Cádiz, 25 September 1802 – Saint-Germain-en-Laye, 20 May 1874), married in 1828 to Antonia Denois (Paris, 27 September 1802 – Paris, 29 December 1878), and Jules de Lesseps (Pisa, 16 February 1809 – Paris, 10 October 1887), married on 11 March 1874 to Hyacinthe Delarue.
+Ferdinand de Lesseps was born November 19, 1805, in Versailles.
+He had a sister, Adélaïde de Lesseps (1803–1879), married to Jules Tallien de Cabarrus (19 April 1801 – 1870); and two brothers, Théodore de Lesseps (Cádiz, 25 September 1802 – Saint-Germain-en-Laye, 20 May 1874), married in 1828 to Antonia Denois (Paris, 27 September 1802 – Paris, 29 December 1878); and Jules de Lesseps (Pisa, 16 February 1809 – Paris, 10 October 1887), married on 11 March 1874 to Hyacinthe Delarue.

 His first years were spent in Italy, where his father was occupied with his consular duties.
+His father then was appointed the first consul of France in Morocco and in 1800 joined the Egyptian army as commissioner of commercial relations.
+There the Lesseps struck friendship with the local ruler, Muhammad Ali of Egypt.
+Ali Pasha wanted his fourth son Sa'id to have an athletic body, and to get rid of his obesity, so he ordered his young son to exercise daily for two hours and follow a very simple diet.
+To safeguard the child's morals, he could visit no other house than that of de Lesseps.
+The young prince became friend of Ferdinand and "both of them revelled in devouring immense quantities of spaghetti.
+This intimacy and his longing for pasta caused Muhammad Said to hurry to the French consulate whenever the frugal diet of the viceregal table left a void in his stomach".

-He was educated at the College of Henry IV in Paris.
+After Ferdinand returned to France he was educated at the Lycée Henri-IV in Paris.
+Sa'id was educated in Paris as well, and kept the friendship.
 From the age of 18 years to 20 he was employed in the commissary department of the army.
 From 1825 to 1827 he acted as assistant vice-consul at Lisbon, where his uncle, Barthélemy de Lesseps, was the French chargé d'affaires.
 This uncle was an old companion of Jean-François de La Pérouse and the only survivor of the expedition in which La Pérouse perished.
 Barthélemy de Lesseps had left the expedition in Kamchatka to travel to St Petersburg overland.